-Stripe dashboard says “Delivery succeeded,” your server logs show nothing.
-GitHub’s “Recent Deliveries” is full of red Xs.
-Shopify keeps retrying.
-When webhook-dependent business logic breaks (grant access after payment, deploy on PR merge), broken webhooks = broken product.
+Stripe’s Workbench says “Succeeded,” your server logs show nothing.
+GitHub’s “Recent Deliveries” is a column of red Xs.
+Shopify keeps retrying and then the subscription disappears.
+When webhook-driven logic breaks (grant access after payment, deploy on PR merge, sync an order), a broken webhook is a broken product.

 Common causes